Degree & Certificate Requirements

 Graduation Requirements for the Associate in Arts for Transfer (AA-T) or Associate in Science for Transfer (AS-T)

-California Community Colleges are now offering associate degrees for transfer to the CSU.
-These may include Associate in Arts (AA-T) or Associate in Science (AS-T) degrees.
-These degrees are designed to provide a clear pathway to a CSU major and baccalaureate degree.
-California Community College students who are awarded an AA-T or AS-T degree are guaranteed admission with junior standing somewhere in the CSU system and given priority admission consideration to their local CSU campus or to a program that is deemed similar to their community college major.
+The Associate in Arts (AA-T) or Associate in Science (AS-T) degrees are designed to provide a clear pathway to a CSU major and baccalaureate degree.
+California Community College students who are awarded an AA-T or AS-T degree are guaranteed admission with junior standing to the CSU system and given priority admission consideration to their local CSU campus or to a program that is deemed similar to their community college major.
 This priority does not guarantee admission to specific majors or campuses.

 Students who have been awarded an AA-T or AS-T are able to complete their remaining requirements for the 120- unit baccalaureate degree within 60 semester or 90 quarter units.
 To view the most current list of Skyline College Associate Degrees for Transfer and to find out which CSU campuses accept each degree, please visit the Transfer Center website.
-Current and prospective community college students are encouraged to meet with a counselor to review their options for transfer and to develop an educational plan that best meets their goals and needs.
+Current and prospective community college students are encouraged to meet with a counselor to review their options for transfer and to develop a Student Educational Plan (SEP) that best meets their goals and needs.

 The following is required for all AA-T or AS-T degrees:

-Students transferring to a CSU campus that accepts the AA-T or AS-T will be required to complete no more than 60 units after transfer to earn a bachelor’s degree (unless the major is a designated “high-unit” major).
 This degree may not be the best option for students intending to transfer to a particular CSU campus or to university or college that is not part of the CSU system.
-Students should consult with a counselor when planning to complete the degree for more information on university admission and transfer requirements.
+Students should consult with a counselor when planning to complete the degree for more information on university admission and transferrequirements.